 - Combine options.
 Most dining centers help students who make special requests.
 If one part of a meal appeals to you (the veggies from the Mediterranean station, for example), ask for it to be served alone (without the fried falafel).
 Remove the lean meat from a grilled chicken sandwich and serve it on a salad instead of on a bun with mayonnaise.
 Grab veggies from the salad bar to add to your pizza.
 Mix a fruit cup and a yogurt cup.
 Most dining halls will be eager to help you.

 - Maintain a snack bar in your room.
-If you brought a fridge to campus, use it for yogurt, milk, fruit, and any leftovers from meals off campus.
+If you brought a fridge to campus, use it for yogurt, milk, fruit, and any leftovers from meals you ate off campus.
 Otherwise, devote a high shelf or plastic storage container to your healthy snacks.
 Your food packages may also be able to fit in the pockets of a hanging shoe organizer.
 Crackers, oatmeal packets, almonds, peanut butter, and tea are all easy to store by themselves or with bag clips.
 Be sure to clean up after any meals to keep dorm pests, like mice, roaches, or hungry neighbors, away.

 - Consider living off campus next year.
 If the dining hall is making you miserable, consider moving to an apartment next year.
 With your own kitchen, you can better control what you’re eating.